-ABMU Wellbeing Champions supported the event by manning the 45 stalls that were placed across the Health Board Present on the day were 45 stallholders from a variety of organisations.
+Present on the day were 45 stallholders from a variety of organisations.
 Speakers from across ABMU HB, Child and Adolescent Mental Health Services and Swansea University addressed themes such as the eating disorders service, substance misuse and cyber bullying.
 These are all key to the mental health and wellbeing of everyone but young people in particular.

 Speaking before the event, Service Director David Roberts said: "Our event is to raise awareness of the issues our youth and young adults in the area may be facing today.
 Young adults are at the age when serious mental illnesses can occur, so it's important to educate them about mental health and wellbeing and give them the best advice on what they can do if they are finding it difficult to cope."

 World Suicide Prevention Day

 Suicide is a major cause of death among 15-44 age group.
-There are about 200 deaths annually from suicide in Wales and usually in response to a complex series of factors that are both personal and related to wider social and community influences.
-To help promote World Suicide Prevention Day staff from the Mental Health and Learning Disability delivery unit worked together from across the unit.
-Inspirational messages were collected via email from community teams, outpatient departments and directly from staff visitors and people who use Mental Health and Learning Disabilities services.
+There are about 200 deaths annually from suicide in wales and usually in response to a complex serious of factors that are both personnel and related to wider social and community influences community teams, outpatient departments and directly from staff visitors and people who use Mental Health and Learning Disabilities services.
 These messages were anonymised and presented on heart shapes and hung on three decorative trees which were placed in Ward F - Neath Port Talbot, Coity Clinic Princess of Wales hospital and Cefn Coed Education centre.

+To help promote World Suicide prevention day staff from Mental health and Learning Disability delivery unit, worked together from across the unit.
+Inspirational messages were collected via email from

-Staff at Coity Clinic along with Hafal, leading charity in wales for people with serious mental illness and their carers also organised a sponsored 24 hour static cycle challenge to mark the day. £1,200 was raised and donated to Hafal.
+Staff at Coity Clinic along with Hafel , leading charity in wales for people with serious mental illness and their carers also organised a sponsored 24 hour static cycle challenge to mark the day. £1,200 pound was raised and donated to Hafel

 In response to recommendations within "Talk to me 2" Suicide and Self-harm Prevention Strategy for Wales 2015-2020, there is a specific action plan in place for Bridgend county borough area.
 We are now aiming to develop a suicide prevention plan for the combined area of Neath Port Talbot and Swansea.
-This will be coordinated by the local Public Health Wales team which will ensure Health Board wide focus for suicide prevention.
-Oral Cancer Awareness-Raising at Morriston Hospital Dental nurses Sarah Francis, Heather Goodman and Jo Davies from the restorative dentistry and head and neck department organised a display in the main entrance.
+This will be coordinated by the local Public Health wales team which will ensure health board wide focus for suicide prevention.

+Oral Cancer Awareness-Raising at Morriston Hospital

+Dental nurses Sarah Francis, Heather Goodman and Jo Davies from the restorative dentistry and head and neck department organised a display in the main entrance.
 The event took place to coincide with Oral Cancer Awareness Month in November.

 Sarah said: "We spoke to about 50 people and advised them that it is important to get your mouth checked at least once a year, even if you have full dentures, and provided people with information of dentists in the local areas who are either accepting, or have a waiting list to join their surgery.
 We were also able to signpost people to the 'Help Me Quit' services and provide information leaflets about the signs of oral cancer, and advise them how to reduce the risks of developing oral cancer."

 Every year, 6500 people in the UK are diagnosed with mouth or oral cancer.
-This cancer can occur anywhere in the mouth, on the surface of the tongue, the lips, inside the cheek, in the gums, in the roof and floor of the mouth, in the tonsils etc. In the
+This cancer can occur anywhere in the mouth, on the surface of the tongue, the lips, inside the cheek, in the gums, in the roof and floor of the mouth, in the tonsils etc. In the early stages, there are often no signs or symptoms.